darkorcar/managers-path-digest/README.md

 ### Management 101

 Basic tasks:
-- one-one-one meetings
+- One-one-one meetings
-- feedback and workplace guidance
+- Feedback and workplace guidance
-- training and career growth
+- Training and career growth

 Good managers:
-- care about you as a person
+- Care about you as a person
-- actively work to help you grow in your career
+- Actively work to help you grow in your career
-- teach you important skills
+- Teach you important skills
-- give you valuable feedback
+- Give you valuable feedback
-- help you navigate difficult situations
+- Help you navigate difficult situations
-- help you figure out what you need to learn
+- Help you figure out what you need to learn
-- want you to take their job someday
+- Want you to take their job someday
-- help you to understand what is important to focus on and enable you to have that focus
+- Help you to understand what is important to focus on and enable you to have that focus

 ### Mentoring

 Mentoring an intern:

-  1. prepare for his arrival
+  1. Prepare for his arrival
-  2. have a project for him to work on
+  2. Have a project for him to work on
-  3. plan to have him present the work he did at the end of the program
+  3. Plan to have him present the work he did at the end of the program

 Find a project for intern to work on.
 Get him started with setting up tools and checking out the code and touch base several times a day to make sure he's not feeling lost and going in the right direction.